10 essential things to do in Dublin

 St Stephen’s Green is one of Ireland’s oldest public parks.
 Formed in 1664 in the city’s outskirts, it is currently in the city center.

-St Patrick’s Cathedral is Ireland’s largest church and was founded near the well where the patron saint of Ireland baptized the converted around the year 450.
+St Patrick’s Cathedral is Ireland’s largest church and was founded near the well where the patron saint of Ireland baptized the converted around 450AD.

 Discover one of Dublin’s most-popular attractions, the Guinness Storehouse, an old fermentation plant for the Guinness Brewery.